Planning a Disney cruise? Need some good Disney cruise tips to help that feeling of overwhelm?

 So, in full disclosure, we didn’t do this.
 Not because we didn’t want to, but because the servings are just HUGE.
 But, hubby and I ordered something different each time, so that we could try things off each other’s plate.

-Because I had Sue and others telling me to bring the alcohol I was allowed…I didn’t do it…and we spent over $550 on drinks!
+Even though I had Sue and others telling me to bring all the alcohol I was allowed…I didn’t do it…and we spent over $550 on drinks!
 And honestly, we didn’t drink that much.

 I should have heeded their advice; learn from my mistake.